nayajueun/stock-valuation-engine/README.md

 python update.py
 ```
 Note: Updating the data may take several hours depending on your internet speed and the amount of data being processed.

-### Upcoming Features
-I am currently developing a 'Performance Tester' that will simulate past investment returns using this model.
-This feature will allow users to compare how much they would have potentially beaten the market if they had followed the investment strategies suggested by this tool.

 ## Valuation Formula